The ONA Foundation

 The animal self uses fear to guide and relief to reward.
 If you are being chased by a tiger, or trying to crawl out of the rubble of an earthquake, the animal self makes a good guide.
 However, it can never grant happiness: it only deals with survival.
 If you know a person who says, “I know how to survive.
-I’ve never learned to live,” you know someone who is guided by his or her animal self.
+I’ve never learned how to live,” you know someone who is guided by his or her animal self.

-When one sees oneself as a victim, happiness seems very far away.
+oneself as a victim, happiness seems very far away.
 Fear is in charge: mainly, fear of being victimized again.
 The best a victim can hope for is the rare relief of avoiding victimhood.

 The solution sounds deceptively simple: release your victimhood.
 Let it go.
 You do this by realizing that you have meticulously planned every nuance of your life, so far…for your benefit, to get you to this moment…the moment in which you realize victimhood doesn’t work for you, and you choose to give it up.

 It’s the moment you accept that you are a victim of yourself, only.

 Okay, so supposed you've read the preceding essay and, in general, agree with it.
 Sure, most of your friends really do get themselves into the fixes they find themselves in.
 But always?
 That's a little harder to swallow.
 How about babies?
 How about people with genetic diseases?
 That certainly isn't their fault!
 So, really, there are some victims, right?

 Well, it depends on one's perspective; and in the next several essays we'll attempt to show how this is so.
 However, for the time being, let's say, "Sure…people with genetic diseases are victims."
 Let's say this simply to see what happens when we do.
 Where can we go with this information?